-We will recognize the revenues from our second consulting contract on a percentage of completion basis.
 We recognize revenue in accordance with SEC Staff Accounting Bulletin or SAB, No. 104, Revenue Recognition.
 We recognize revenue when all of the following conditions are met:

 - 1. There is persuasive evidence of an arrangement; - 2.
 The service has been provided to the customer; - 3.
 The collection of the fees is reasonably assured; and - 4.
 The amount of fees to be paid by the customer is fixed or determinable.